bobanum/webponents/WEBPONENT.md

 - If there is only a `coerce` function or a `validate` function, pass the value to that function and return the result.
 - Else return the value.

+### The `DOM` property
+An object that contains the DOM creation functions.
+- `main`: The main DOM element.
+Called by `getTemplate` within `connectedCallback`.

+### The `EVT` property
+An object that contains the events to be added to the component.
+Structure : `{selector: {event: callback}}`
+  - selector: CSS selector for the elements to listen to
+  - event: Space separated list of event types to listen to
+  - callback: The function to call when the event is triggered

 ### The 'slotEvt' property

 To be documented.